 - Focus on comprehension.
 The reason you're mining sentences is to understand Japanese.
 Speaking comes naturally through absorbing input.

-Try to make more high quality cards instead of cards that only contain text.
+Try to make more high quality cards instead of cards that contain only text.
 There are many tools available to streamline adding audio and images to your cards.
 They are linked on the Resources page.

 In essence grammar is a set of special words or phrases